04 Nov 2016

 So What Does your Officiant do to Earn their Fee?

 As a professional wedding Officiant, I truly love working with couples in designing and officiating their ceremonies.
-I take this responsibility as a sacred commitment, and want you to know I will work to make your day a special event you will remember.
+I take this responsibility as a sacred commitment, and want you to know I will work to make your ceremony a special event you will always remember.